 You can also check out the less visited Bay Bridge and venture over to the Berkley area to see what is going on there.
 Take note we tried to do this and the traffic was so bad we turned around.

-If you want to do several activities in San Francisco , you will want to check out CityPASS San Francisco!
-You can choose to do the top 5 activities in San Francisco or pick 3 of the major attractions and get one low ticket price.
+If you want to do several activities in San Francisco, you will want to check out CityPASS San Francisco!
+Save 45% on the top 4 attractions in San Francisco.
 Check out the list of activities you can choose from here!

 If you are into Disney you may want to check out the Walt Disney Family Museum.